choldawa/Chess/README.md

 # Chess
-What can we learn about rick-taking behavior from 1.4 billion chess games?
+What can we learn about risk-taking behavior from 1.4 billion chess games?